Today's Bible Reading: 1 Thessalonians 5

 Reflecting and Thinking

-I am amazed that we so often think the rules for spiritual maturity change as we grow in Christ.
-The same things that start us on a path to spiritual maturity will keep us on the path and keep us growing.
+I am amazed that some think the rules for developing spiritual maturity change as we grow in Christ.
+The same things that start us on a path to spiritual maturity will keep us on that path and keep us growing in Christ.
 The instructions Paul writes to the Thessalonians apply to all Christians in every place in every time in every situation.
 Here are instructions for relationships, leadership, work and activity in the church, spiritual development, spiritual living, and purity of heart.
 The NIV text above contains at least 18 instructions.
 Choose two or three of those most relevant to your life and make a special effort to work on them today.

 Which of the instructions above are hardest for Christians to follow?
 Which are for you the easiest?
 Are you surprised by the list Paul writes?
 Why or why not?
 How well does the church where you worship do in following these instructions?